datacabinet/datacabinet.github.io/Readme.md

 # DataCabinet

-DataCabinet is an online platform to maintain your Jupyter notebooks and conda environments.
+DataCabinet enables running computer laboratory for classrooms.
+It does it using Jupyter notebooks, conda environments and containers.
 It is powered by a distributed system running on AWS.

 #### **Features**:
 - Jupyter notebooks with support for python or R on your web browser.
 Other kernels can be manually installed.